 Biden's new winter COVID plan will reimburse you for at-home tests

-President Biden is set to announce on Thursday that private health insurance plans will soon reimburse people who buy over-the-counter at-home rapid tests for COVID-19 — one of a series of steps the White House is planning to encourage better detection and prevention of COVID this winter.
+President Biden announced Thursday that private health insurance plans will soon reimburse people who buy over-the-counter, at-home rapid tests for the coronavirus — one of a series of steps the White House is planning in order to encourage better detection and prevention of COVID-19 this winter.

-"The bottom line is we are really pulling out all the stops to get Americans the maximum protection as we head into the winter months and as we face this new [omicron] variant," Natalie Quillian, the deputy White House COVID response coordinator, told NPR in an interview.

-Biden is set to outline his new plan at 1:40 p.m.
-ET at the National Institutes of Health the day after the first U.S. case of the omicron variant was discovered in California.
-Officials are concerned the variant could spread more easily than previous strains.
+Speaking at the National Institutes of Health, Biden said the measures do not include shutdowns or lockdowns, and instead focus on "widespread vaccinations and boosters and testing."

+"The actions that I'm announcing are ones that all Americans can rally behind," Biden said.
+His last major set of COVID announcements included a series of vaccination mandates, which have sparked lawsuits and political opposition from Republicans.

-There is no single blockbuster announcement, no major new mandate or target for rapidly increasing the number of vaccinated Americans.
-Instead, Biden's plan to fight the virus this winter is a battle of increments: efforts to get booster shots into the arms of all adults and especially seniors, setting up family vaccine clinics, offering more free and lower-cost at-home testing options, stockpiling antiviral pills and readying strike teams to help states with outbreaks.
+There was no single blockbuster announcement and no major new mandate or target for rapidly increasing the number of vaccinated Americans.
+Instead, Biden's plan to fight the coronavirus this winter is a battle of increments: efforts to get booster shots into the arms of all adults and especially seniors, setting up family vaccine clinics, offering more free and lower-cost at-home testing options, stockpiling antiviral pills and readying strike teams to help states with outbreaks.

+He outlined the new steps on the day after the first U.S. case of the omicron variant was discovered, in California.
+A second case was revealed Thursday in Minnesota and a third in Colorado.
+Officials are concerned that the variant could spread more easily than previous strains.

+In an interview with NPR, Natalie Quillian, the deputy White House COVID-19 response coordinator, described the plan this way: "The bottom line is we are really pulling out all the stops to get Americans the maximum protection as we head into the winter months and as we face this new [omicron] variant."

-One of the new elements will be requiring private health insurers to reimburse people for buying home tests — just as they are currently required to cover tests done at pharmacies and labs.
+One of the new elements will be requiring private health insurers to reimburse people who buy at-home tests — just as insurers are currently required to cover tests done at pharmacies and labs.
 This will reduce costs for more than 150 million Americans with private insurance, once the official rule is finalized and put in place in the new year.

 "We think this is the right policy," Quillian told NPR.
 "We also think it's the most economical policy, because the cost of an individual getting COVID and going to the hospital and seeking those bills is much higher than the cost of any rapid home test."